darrylwest/replica/README.md

 various target servers.
 It is commonly used for simple remote backup but can also be used to develop multi-platform targets with instant compile and test feedback.

+### Replica Actors

+Two primary actors in the replica system are the Replica Hub and Replica Worker.
+The hub directs workers to carry out various tasks as dictated by the hub's manifest.
+The manifest can be updated at any time to add new or modify existing requirements.
+Hubs may also request work from remote hubs when a replica sync needs to be performed across two or more machines.

 ## CMake & CLion

 This project is based on manual editing of CMakeFiles.txt to comply with src/library/test/build folder structure.
 Development